 Spiced Lamb Burger is a mouthwatering recipe that is heavily seasoned with all your favorite Mediterranean spices.
 Accompanied by a fennel, cucumber and celery slaw, this burger is easy to make with four main components.
 I created this gourmet, spiced lamb burger as part of Burger Month 2020, which includes incredible giveaways hosted by Girl Carnivore.
 This year, Spoonabilities is proud to be one of the sponsors, donating an incredible collection of Greek Gourmet Products to 4 weekly winners.

 Hello my friends.
 As part of the burger month celebration, today I’m sharing this spiced lamb burger that is heavily seasoned with warm and aromatic spices like coriander, cumin, oregano, and smoked chili flakes.
 The buns have a delicious spread of tangy Greek yogurt combined with sweet red pepper & graviera cheese spread.
 This spread combination helps to balance the rich flavor of the lamb.
-As for the topping, we’re going to make a crunchy slaw made out of celery, fennel, fennel frond, shallots, and cucumbers which is lightly seasoned with Eleia Kosher-certified premium extra virgin olive oil, and Greek sea salt with oregano and sesame.
+As for the topping, we’re going to use a Fennel Cucumber & Celery Slaw lightly seasoned with premium olive oil and Greek sea salt.
 This slaw gives an incredible bright freshness to this spiced lamb burger while also providing a lovely crunch.

 Last year for this annual burger month celebration, I made a Gourmet Dominican Chimichurri Hamburger.
 I recommend you check out this other recipe of deliciousness too!